 Cafe Del Mar Dreams X/10 (Cafe Del Mar Music)

-What happened to Cafe Del Mar?
+What happened to Cafe Del Mar, I hear you ask?
 The Balearic compilation series that pretty much invented chillout music for sunsets – one of the original pillars of 90’s ambient dance music – is strangely faceless these days.
 Original DJ’s Jose Padilla and Bruno Lepetre departed long ago.
-While the albums and online radio channels remain popular, tracklists from the annual comps are patchy at best, bloated or flat-out bland at worst, or they just recycle old well-known tunes.
+While the albums and online radio channels remain popular, tracklists from the annual comps are patchy at best, flat-out bland at worst, or just recycle good but overly familiar tunes.
 Very few reviewers and zines even bother mentioning a new CDM release anymore.
 So it makes me very happy to have stumbled upon this substantial but little-noticed return to form, coming not from the main series but one of the sub-series called Cafe Del Mar Dreams, started back in 2000 by cafe co-founder Ramon Guiral.

 Cafe Del Mar Dreams X/10 combines all the ingredients that made the early CDM comps great.
 It pulls together fresh and/or obscure tunes in a genuine variety of downtempo styles – trip hop, lounge, Flamenco, bossa nova, ambient pop – while recognising a common trait: a warm, elevating Balearic glow.
 It leans towards instrumentals, resisting the pull of a mainstream that blindly insists on music having vocals with lyrics because reasons.
 And the vocal songs that are included here are very good.
 These include a new one from ambient popsters Flunk, a sweet and faithful cover of Marcos Valle’s bossa nova classic “Samba De Verao”, and a proto-Balearic gem from 1982 by French-Belgian band Aetena called “Camino Del Sol”.
 The latter is a striking synthpop/bossa nova hybrid, locating the origins of the Cafe Del Mar sound at yet another surprising point in the distant pre-90’s past.

 Cafe Del Mar Dreams X/10 is bafflingly credited to no one, an approach that’s become increasingly common with CDM product over last two decades.
 But regardless, this one is special.
-So to whoever put it together – DJ, committee or chill bot – it’s big sun-kissed kudos from me.
+So to whoever put it together – whether DJ, committee, or chill bot – it’s big sun-kissed kudos from me.

 Cosmic Duality (Synchronos Recordings)